way2ml/way2ml.github.io/doc/blogs/sphinx.md

 ## Citation
 You can cite other papers easily.
-For example, I published my first research paper in 2020, which uses a neural network fit a function of structure factor of polymer systems {cite}`Huang2020`.
+For example, I published my first research paper in 2020, which uses a neural network to fit a function of the structure factor of polymer systems {cite}`Huang2020`.
 Make sure `conf.py` has the following lines.

 ```python